 Catholic University's first recorded competition in football was Nov.
 28, 1895 vs. Mt.
 St. Mary's College, although the school was already competing in track and field.

 Catholic's most well-known athletic alumnus is Wally Pipp, who graduated from Catholic in 1914 with a degree in architecture and went on to play for the New York Yankees.
 A first baseman, Pipp accumulated a streak of several hundred consecutive games before giving way to Hall of Famer Lou Gehrig, who played 2,130 consecutive games himself.

 Many other Cardinals have played professional sports, including football fullback Rocco Pirro, who played for the Pittsburgh Steelers of the National Football League starting in 1940 and remained in the league until 1949, and quarterback Pete Sachon, who was signed by the Philadelphia Eagles in 1940.
 More recently, shortstop John Douglas '95 was drafted by the Toronto Blue Jays and played in the Gulf Coast League in 1994, while wide receiver Steve Wilkerson '95 played briefly in the Arena Football League and professionally in Australia and Ben Crowley '99 and Drew Zachry '00 played pro baseball in the Frontier League.
 Matt Hilleary and Patrick Dwyer both played basketball overseas in Europe.
 In addition, Brian Cashman '89 played four years of baseball at CUA and is now the General Manager for the 27-time World Champion New York Yankees.

-If you have any memories of CUA Athletics you'd like us to share with visitors to our website, please send an e-mail to Ariel V. Germain.
+If you have any memories of CUA Athletics you'd like us to share with visitors to our website, please send an e-mail to our athletic communications office.
 Or if you prefer, send them by mail to:

 Sports Information - Webmaster